The Worst Weight Loss Bad Habit

 Here’s the problem, these kinds of food create a massive spike of insulin.
 And you’re not even hungry.
 Most of all, you’re sabotaging your efforts to lose weight completely.

-What to Do if You Really Are Hunger
+What to Do If You Are Really Hungry

 If you are hungry, add more fat to your dinner so that you can go longer without eating.
 Typically, most people aren’t truly hungry when they snack or eat at night.
 It’s just a bad habit.